2graphic/sinap-ide/app/components/graph-editor/README.md

   - Label
   - LineWidth
   - LineStyle
-- Zoom and Pan
+- Zoom and Pan need to be mapped to two-touch gestures.
-  - pinch to zoom/two-touch drag to pan [^For now, scroll to zoom/right click drag to pan.]
+  - pinch to zoom/two-touch drag to pan
 - Snap to grid.
 - More shapes/custom images for nodes.
-- Anchor points on nodes for edges.
 - Orthogonal Lines. [^Should users be able to have full control over bezier curves?]
 - Make sure to handle hit testing of custom shapes.
-- Make it so that if any part of a component is caught within the selection box, it is selected.
 - @Input height/width?
-- Change edge creation behavior.
-  Highlight edge creation region around the boundary of a node [or nearby anchor points if those get implemented] to indicate that an edge will be created if the user clicks and drags from within the region.
-- Have a visual indication for determining if an edge can be moved from one node to another.
 - Text location options.
 [Maybe]
   - Top, Left, Bottom, Right, Center
   - Inside, Outside, Center